 Digital content management is an interdisciplinary field and degree program, drawing upon information and library science, information systems, information technology, human-computer interaction, and domain applications in the natural and social sciences.

-Drexel’s Digital Content Management (MSI-DCM) graduate major, part of the new Master of Science in Information (MSI) prepares graduates for a range of information and data-oriented professional careers with critical content management skills.
+Drexel’s Digital Content Management (MSI-DCM) graduate major, part of the Master of Science in Information (MSI) prepares graduates for a range of information and data-oriented professional careers with critical content management skills.
 The DCM major advances skills and knowledge aimed at creating, managing and leveraging digital content.
 Students become proficient digital content managers and gain first-hand experience working with basic and large scale content management systems and addressing real world digital content management challenges through a capstone experience.

 Digital technologies have significantly transformed the ways we generate, process, transfer and use information.
 The ever-increasing volume of digital content means that scientific, scholarly and entrepreneurial institutions are in need of professionals with expertise in managing and leveraging data and knowledge.
 In response to this need, CCI is proud to be one of the first colleges in the U.S. to offer a program focused in Digital Content Management.